nancyalaswad90/Bio-informative/README.md

 >

-- make them google slides   ....
+- make them Google Slides  ....
 Google Slides

-- can you summarize this file and make 10 Google Slides from the content , and please make the first slide with the chapter title and :
+- Can you summarize this file and make 10 Google Slides from the content, and please make the first slide with the chapter title and :

 - Presented by Nancy Al-aswed  and Wafa  Alghzzawi